unity-sds/unity-common-services/CONTRIBUTING.md

 #### Submitting New Feature Issues

 We welcome new feature requests to help grow our project.
 However, please make sure to do the following prior to submitting a bug report:
-- **Check for duplicates** - there may be a new feature issue already describing your issue, so check the [issue tracking system]([INSERT LINK TO YOUR ISSUE TRACKING SYSTEM]) first
+- **Check for duplicates** - there may be a new feature issue already describing your issue, so check the [issue tracking system](https://github.com/unity-sds/unity-cs/issues) first
 - **Consider alternatives** - is your feature really needed?
 Or is there a feature within our project or with a third-party that may help you achieve what you want?

 Here's some guidance on submitting a new feature issue:
-1. Navigate to our [issue tracking system]([INSERT LINK TO YOUR ISSUE TRACKING SYSTEM]) and file a new issue
+1. Navigate to our [issue tracking system](https://github.com/unity-sds/unity-cs/issues) and file a new issue
 2. Select a new feature template (if available) for your issue
    1. Fill out the template fields to the best of your ability
-3. Follow the general guidelines below for extra information about your bug
-   1. Include a code snippet if you have it showcasing the bug
-   2. Provide reproducible steps of how to recreate the bug
-   3. If the bug triggers an exception or error message, include the *full message* or *stacktrace*
-   4. Provide information about your operating system and the version of our project you're using

 #### Submitting Security Vulnerability Issues